helix-editor/spellbook/README.md

 type Dictionary = spellbook::Dictionary<BuildHasherDefault<ahash::AHasher>>;
 ```

+### Spellbook in practice

+Spellbook is used "in the wild" in these projects:

+* [`codebook`](https://github.com/blopker/codebook) uses [`tree-sitter`](https://github.com/tree-sitter/tree-sitter) and Spellbook for a programming-language-friendly spell checking extension for the Zed editor and a LSP language server
+* [`cargo-spellcheck`](https://github.com/drahnr/cargo-spellcheck) uses Spellbook as an optional back end under the `spellbook` feature flag for a CLI spell checking tool for [`cargo`](https://github.com/rust-lang/cargo) Rust projects

 ### How does it work?

 For a more in depth overview, check out [`@zverok`]'s blog series [Rebuilding the spellchecker][zverok-blog].